How to Get Rid of a Snake in a Swimming Pool

 Yikes!
 A Snake!

 As a pool service technician, I often encounter this problem, and the problem being...
-I hate snakes!!.
+I hate snakes!
 Snakes are drawn to the cool water during the summer months, or if you have a heated pool they are drawn to the warm water during the cool season.
 There is no effect on water chemistry if a snake is in the pool.
 You don't have to "shock" the pool after a snake has been in it.
-Really, we just want that snake out of there!
+Really, we just want it out of there!